Charles E W Bean, Diaries, AWM38 3DRL 606/211/1 - 1915 - 1918 - Part 8

 (from Vaire).
 They got onto

-fell here when artillery barrage opened.
-5 men were k or w
+fell here when our first barrage opened & 5 men were k or w.

 Fog thickened at once